mheijkoop/obistris/README.md

 * We're not using the full 'width' of the display, drawing an object 32 pixels wide returns an error but 30 seems to work.
 * We're not using the full 'height' of the display, the larger the object, the slower the rendering gets, the current default setting is about the optimum for a non-overclocked display.
 * You can't see your score on the display.
 That'll come!
 I promise!
-* Right now no support for [shiz's overclocked display](https://github.com/shizmob/focon-util/blob/main/docs/ns-icmm.md#baudrate-increase) but that'll be easy to add.
-I'll do that asap.

 ## FAQ